AnarchoTechNYC/awesome-social-distancing/README.md

 ([Image credit](https://actionnetwork.org/petitions/a-pandemic-platform-for-the-people-of-richmond/).)

 > :warning: :shield: Most of these sources have *not* been vetted for security or privacy.
-Where available, look for a checkmark (✅) in the circle-A (Ⓐ) column for Anarcho-Tech NYC's own recommendations.
+Where available, look for a checkmark (✅) in the circle-A (Ⓐ) column for [Anarcho-Tech NYC](https://github.com/AnarchoTechNYC/meta/wiki)'s own recommendations.
 >
 > :construction: :memo: This is a fast-evolving list and many categories of software overlap with one another; "livestreams" can be used to conduct "webinars," for example.
 We make little distinction between these categories for now other than doing our best to evaluate the primary intended purpose of the application from the software creator's perspective.

 # Contents

+Refer to the [§ Legend](#legend) for definitions of various symbols.

 * [Additional resources elsewhere](#additional-resources-elsewhere)
     * [Arts and entertainment](#arts-and-entertainment)